LibArea/libarea/modules/search/README.md

-# Agouti site search module
+# LibArea site search module

 Place the following code in Routes